Three pink tennis balls on a blue court

 The Code #19: “ A player must concede the point when: A ball bounces more than once in that player’s court.
 The principle of giving the opponent the benefit of any doubt applies.”

-What if my partner calls a ball “out,” but I call it “in” and hit a winner.
-Is it our point, since a disagreement means the ball is called in?
+In tennis, what if my partner calls a ball “out,” but I call it “in” and then hit a winner.
+Whose point is that?

 Source: